freshprogrammer/pyro/readme.md

 ###New Features
-- New bug where you can mash keys and end up walking directly backwards
 - New bug where food can fails to spawn or fails to be eaten.
 Lingers after being walked on.
 Disconnect between GameSlot and Gameobject.
 Might be spawning where the player is/was.
 PlayerSlot should be included in slots.

-- added game over collision when hitting fire
-- added sounds to food and fire hits

 ###Build Notes
 To build with fresh solution, you will need to manually link the FreshGameLibrary.dll included in the bin folder.